lazarus4/Beforth/architecture/VM.md

 # VM

-The Beforth VM is a small bytecode interpreter that is equally at home on the desktop and in small embedded systems.
-The VM and the Forth system are written from the point of view of a small MCU.
-The essential parts of the runtime system are contained in the VM and optional compiler extensions are added in a way that allows the Forth and the user application to be ported over to an MCU.
+The Beforth VM is a small ISS (instruction set simulator) that implements a stack computer.
+This ISA can be interpreted in real time on an MCU, PC, or gates (VHDL/Verilog).
+This provides a high semantic density, simple compiler, and reasonably high speed.
+Fast ISS is a matter of minimizing the complexity of decoding the ISA in software.
+The essential parts of the runtime system are contained in the VM and optional compiler extensions are added in a way that allows the Forth and the user application to be ported over to an MCU or FPGA.

+The Harvard architecture of the VM uses a block of RAM for data and stack space, and a block of ROM for code space.
+Running code in an ISS isn't necessarily slow.
+Depending on the implementation, you can eliminate cache misses.
+That does a lot to close the gap between it and native bloatware.

 The VM has the following system features:
 - 32-bit or 16-bit cell size.